|Monthly Tech-Tip |

 Alternate Names: New Zealand Kaolin, New Zealand PFC

-New Zealand China Clays claim that this is the whitest clay in the world.
+Thought to be the whitest clay in the world.
 The white primary clay deposits mined at Matauri Bay are derived from the alteration of acid volcanic rocks.
 The aluminosilicate feldspar minerals in the parent rhyolite have been broken down to their constituents by low temperature hydrothermal alteration and have then reconstituted as halloysite.
 It has a tubular crystal structure, which is markedly different from the booklet or platelet crystal structure of kaolinite.

 The company has developed a unique beneficiation process (which includes filter pressing and thus the designation PFC or Premium Filter Cake) to ensure a high degree of purity.
 They claim 0.1% on a 240 mesh screen.
 This material is exported to many parts of the world.